 This is a short report on my visit to the New York set of the Liam Neeson action film Run All Night in December, 2013.
 It includes quotes from my interview with the director Jaume Collet-Serra.
-Originally published on the Empire website.
+Originally published on the Empire website in the days when that site had things like this on it.

 In Unknown, he had him plunging into a freezing river.
 In Non-Stop, it was a seat on the worst domestic flight since Die Hard 2.
 As Empire discovered on set in New York, Jaume Collet-Serra’s next attempt to ruin Liam Neeson’s day involves sending him crashing through a burning building in Mob action-thriller Run All Night.